Schroeder (Peanuts): With Lucy Van Pelt

-Relationship with Charlie Brown
+With Charlie Brown

 Schroeder is second only to Linus as a close friend of Charlie Brown, though in a strip from the mid-1950s they wrangled over whether Beethoven or Davy Crockett was greater.
 During conferences on the pitcher's mound, the two engage in unusual conversations, mostly about Beethoven and hand signals.
 Schroeder also often encourages Charlie Brown during games, while the rest of the team says, "Don't let us down by showing up!"
 In the animated cartoon A Boy Named Charlie Brown, he limits Charlie Brown to only two pitches, a high and low straight ball.

 Schroeder's most significant act of friendship came in a strip (also in Be My Valentine, Charlie Brown) in which Violet offers Charlie Brown one of her used valentine cards (since he received none the previous day at his school's Valentine's Day party).
 Schroeder chastises Violet for disregarding Charlie Brown's feelings and her selfish motive of relieving her guilt but the needy Charlie Brown accepts the card while expressing appreciation for Schroeder's gesture.

 Charlie Brown is one of the few people Schroeder allows to lounge against his piano, as he knows that Charlie Brown respects his love of Beethoven.
 When they were younger, Charlie Brown would read Schroeder the story of Beethoven's life.
 Charlie Brown introduced Schroeder to the piano.
 Schroeder also generally does not mind Snoopy lounging against his piano until, moved by the music (particularly Chopin), Snoopy generally ends up intruding on his playing or dancing on top of the piano, to Schroeder's annoyance.
 In one scene of A Charlie Brown Christmas, Schroeder is playing a particularly jazzy portion of "Linus and Lucy" when Snoopy comes out of nowhere and starts dancing on the piano until Schroeder and Lucy start glaring at him, at which point Snoopy stops and crawls away in embarrassment.

-Relationship with Frieda
+With Frieda

 On a few occasions, Frieda has visited Schroeder, making Lucy jealous.
 Lucy once physically attacked Frieda (per Snoopy's advice) after she discovered her leaning on his piano.
 Frieda does not seem to annoy him as much as Lucy, but Schroeder obviously prefers Lucy, possibly because Frieda has no knowledge at all of classical music.
 Frieda once thought Beethoven was some kind of drink, causing Schroeder to violently pull the piano out from under both her and Lucy.